MCHPixel/MPManager/README.md

 ## Support

-For support, questions, or issues related to this plugin, please contact [your contact information].
+For support, questions, or issues related to this plugin, please contact us on our Website under MCHPixel.com.

 ## Contributing

 Contributions to this project are not accepted at this time.
-If you encounter bugs or issues, please report them directly to mchpixel@outlook.de or our Website.
+If you encounter bugs or issues, please report them directly to our Website under MCHPixel.com.

 ## Disclaimer